-With 2019 less than a day away, now is the time many take to set goals for themselves in the coming year.
+It's here!
+Now is the time many take to set goals for themselves in the brand new year.

 1. Save Money

-Almost 38% of Americans are planning to make this their top resolution in 2019.
+Almost 38% of Americans plan to make this their top resolution.
 We all could save a little more money, especially after the toll holiday shopping can take on our wallets.
 To save on expenses, try cooking more at home.
 Adding a few healthy, low-cost meals to your routine (like soup or oatmeal) is a great way to keep daily costs in check.
 Don’t eat out much?
 Try to limit your spending on entertainment instead.
 Keep an eye out for free events in your community, like plays or concerts.

 2. Eat Healthier